solodov-dev/log/src/data/start-and-enable-a-service-on-startup-on-linux.md

 ---
-title: start and enable a service on startup on linux
+title: Start and enable a service on startup on linux
 date: dec 7, 2020
 tags: [linux]
 ---